abegong/awesome-ux-for-uncertainty/README.md

 ## UX Patterns

 ### Reversible decision
-In this pattern, an algorithm makes a decision, which the user can audit and change if they choose.
+Here, an algorithm makes a decision, which the user can audit and change if they choose.
+The algorithm's job is to interpret what the user may want to see and what they may want to ignore based on pre-existing standards and filter options presented to the user.

 * Gmail spam filtering

 ### Confirmation
-In this pattern, an algorithm makes a decision, which the user must review and confirm.
-This is decide-and-confirm step is often one step in a multi-step workflow.
+With the confirmation pattern, an algorithm makes a decision, which the user must review and confirm.
+However, the user may opt to not confirm or accept the decision at all.
+This decide-and-confirm step is often one step in a multi-step workflow.

 * Gmail responses
 * Apple text swipe interface

 ### Autocomplete text suggestions
-Velit laoreet id donec ultrices tincidunt arcu non sodales.
-Molestie nunc non blandit massa enim nec.
-Ornare aenean euismod elementum nisi quis eleifend quam adipiscing vitae.
-Arcu ac tortor dignissim convallis aenean.
-Sed euismod nisi porta lorem mollis aliquam.
-Amet venenatis urna cursus eget nunc.
-In dictum non consectetur a.
-Tempor orci dapibus ultrices in iaculis.
-Suspendisse sed nisi lacus sed viverra.
-Curabitur vitae nunc sed velit dignissim.
-Porttitor leo a diam sollicitudin tempor id.
-Tortor at auctor urna nunc id cursus metus aliquam eleifend.
-Eget nullam non nisi est sit amet.
-Quam id leo in vitae turpis massa sed.
+Autocomplete text suggestions provide the user with presumed text that the algorithm thinks will best complete the user’s sentence as it is typed.
+The user is in full control over the function and may choose to ignore the algorithm’s suggestions or continue to type a particular suggestion in full.

 <img src="https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif" width="240"> <img src="https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif" width="240"> <img src="https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif" width="240">